-Oversight and governance expenses are accounted for on an accrual's basis.
-All staff costs associated with governance and oversight are charged to the Fund.
-Associated management, accommodation and other overheads are apportioned to this activity and charged as expenses to the Fund.
+eversight and governance expenses are accounted for an an accrual's basis.
+All staff costs associated with overnance and oversight are charged to the Fund.
+Associated management, accommodation and other expenses are apportioned to this activity and charged expenses to the Fund.